Sean Murphy Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 16th in MLB.
+- The Padres pitching staff is 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.29).
+- The Padres have the 12th-ranked team ERA across all MLB pitching staffs (4.16).

-- Padres pitchers combine to rank 12th in baseball in home runs allowed (17 total, one per game).
+- Padres pitchers combine to surrender 18 total home runs at a clip of one per game (to rank 13th in the league).

-- Weathers (1-0) starts for the Padres, his third of the season.
+- Snell (0-2 with a 7.62 ERA and 16 strikeouts in 13 2/3 innings pitched) gets the start for the Padres, his fourth of the season.

-- The left-hander last appeared on Tuesday against the New York Mets, when he threw five innings, allowing one earned run while giving up three hits.
+- In his most recent time out on Wednesday against the New York Mets, the lefty went five innings, allowing four earned runs while surrendering six hits.

+- In three games this season, the 30-year-old has an ERA of 7.62, with 11.1 strikeouts per nine innings.
+Opponents are batting .327 against him.

 © 2023 Data Skrive.
 All rights reserved.